iatambe/PCMLAI-Capstone-full/README.md

 #### Methodology
 For the analysis, I'm planning to start with a "base" model that consists of a 1D CNN-based feature extractor followed by a dense classifier head.
 Next, in the full capstone project, I will try piping the trained feature extractor into various non-deep ML models for classifications and see if they can outperform the original deep classifier.

-Here is an outline of our analysis (it follows the organization of our jupyter workbook):
+Here is an outline of our analysis (it follows the organization of our Jupyter workbook):

 - Part I: data cleaning, preprocessing, and preparation
 - Part II: setup and training of "base" deep model
 - Part III: experimenting with different non-deep classifiers piped after the base model's feature extractor

-Details regarding Parts I and II, including the choices made in preprocessing the data and in the design of the "base" model, can be seen in this project's jupyter workbook.
+Details regarding Parts I and II, including the choices made in preprocessing the data and in the design of the "base" model, can be seen in this project's Jupyter workbook.

 In part III I will experiment with five "classical" ML models piped after our trained feature extractor, and compare them with the original base model's performance.
 (This performance will be tested on a separate test set from the original validation set that was used to select the best-performing base model during training.
 I will also experiment with num_layers ranging from 1 to 5; here num_layers is the number of layers in the original base model's dense classifier head.
 (Note num_layers needs to be set before training the base model.)

+See Part III in the Jupyter workbook for details on which ML classifier models were used.

 #### Results